Phases of Guard

-Guard has three distinct phases: engagement, maintenance, and recovery.
+Guard has three distinct phases: engagement, maintenance, and retention.
 Know the right strategy for each.

 Understanding how to properly retain and offensively use your guard requires an understanding of the three phases of guard.
 Knowing which phase of guard you are in will give you a clear idea of your goals when playing the bottom position.
 There are three phases of guard that can be easily classified:

 - Engagement, where contact is made

 - Maintenance, where you are "in" guard as it's normally thought of

 - Retention, where you are preventing your guard from being passed.

 #1: The engagement phase

 This is first guard phase and is where contact with your opponent is made.
 Usually two opponents are trying to get grips and look to hand fight so they can enter the next phase of guard on their terms.
 This is crucial to becoming successful in BJJ competition and to be efficient with energy, regardless of fighting from the top or bottom positions.